bt3gl/building_blog/content/linux_intro.md

 $ crontab -e
 ```

-* The format of cron job is: *min, hour, day, month, dow* (day of the week, where Sunday is 0).
+* The format of the cron job is *min, hour, day, month, dow* (day of the week, where Sunday is 0).
 They are separated by tabs or spaces.
 The symbol * means any.
 It's possible to specify many values with commas.

 * For example, to run a backup every day at 5am, edit your crontab to: